ayodejii/blazor-spinner-css/README.md

 - 💅No extra CSS imports
 - ✂️Zero dependencies

-## 🚀 List of Spinners - PropTypes and Default Props
+## 🚀 List of Spinners - Paramters and their types

 Each component accepts a `Color` parameter, and few accepts also `Size` parameter.
 The default `Color` parameter is `#7f58af`.